 There are several reasons why your business needs email marketing to reach its goals and continue growing.

 1. Increase conversions.

 You can create email campaigns that promote your products, improve engagement and increase conversions.
-A whopping 96% of marketers use email marketing to drive traffic to their website.
 Offers and fresh content that go straight to your subscribers' inboxes will familiarize them with your brand until they feel ready to purchase.

 2. Offer convenience and accessibility.

-Not only is it convenient to spread your marketing messages with email marketing software, but it's also easy for subscribers to receive that information.
-They can access their inbox through the device of their choice with little effort, making it a great marketing tool.
+It's convenient to spread your marketing messages with email marketing software, and it's easy for subscribers to receive that information.
+They can access their inbox through the device of their choice with little effort, making email an excellent marketing tool.
 Consumers can keep their favorite content and offers from your brand in one place while keeping up with your latest updates.